ClonyPDF home

 Why it fails: a soft or noisy image cannot be verified against your face and fails automated quality thresholds.

 How to avoid it: shoot in good light with a steady camera and avoid heavy digital zoom.
+See resolution rules and quality requirements.

 7. Filters, beautification or software alteration